benjaminmisiuk/covWt/README.md

 help(package = 'covBagging')
 ```

-Below is an example of calculated the weighted variance explained:
+Below is an example for calculating the weighted variance explained:

 ```
 #generate random data